FindHotel/mosql/README.md

 # MoSQL: a MongoDB → SQL streaming translator

-> _**MoSQL is no longer being actively maintained.**_
-> _If you are interested in helping maintain this repository, please let us know.
-We would love for it to find a forever home with someone who can give it the love it needs!_

 [![Development](https://travis-ci.org/FindHotel/mosql.svg?branch=master)](https://travis-ci.org/FindHotel/mosql)

 At Stripe, we love MongoDB.
 We love the flexibility it gives us in